Shirozy/simple-counter/README.md

 ![image](https://github.com/user-attachments/assets/0a063dcb-81ec-4858-af03-64925e812d2c)

+## To Do:
+- Light & Dark mode selector
+- Make into Electron App
+- Potentially add animations

 ## Tutorial

 This project was created as part of a learning journey.
 I followed a tutorial by **freeCodeCamp.org** on YouTube to help me understand the fundamentals of JavaScript & web development.